babinyurii/crispr_cas9/README.md

 This script takes fasta alignment as an input.
 The input file is the result of deep sequencing reads mapping onto the reference sequence and is imported from the Geneious software.

-`crispr_count_indels.py` counts exact number of insertions and deletions.
-The script creates excel spreadsheets with the raw count.
+`count_indels.py` counts exact number of insertions and deletions.
+The script saves excel spreadsheets containing the raw count.

+`create_matrices.py` creates matrices with each entry as the number of indels of length x (row) at position y (column), and saves the matrices as excel spreadsheets.

-`crispr_create_plots.py` uses the output of the `crispr_count_indels.py` script and constructs plots and spreadsheets containg the percentage of eash indel and its position according to the reference sequence
+`create_plots.py` uses the output of the `create_matrices.py` script and constructs bar chart and heatmap

 The example of output file.
 Here are all the deletions found irrespective of their length:
 ![bars](example_output/dels_bars.png)